Order by Dec 19 to get your gear before Christmas.

 • Abraded, scraped pads

 These can pop up depending on the conditions you’re in.
-He had a good analogy.
+Patrick makes a good analogy:

 “When it’s a hard pack with ice crystal – the snow is like coarse sandpaper.
 If you’ve ever taken a fall while spring skiing and there are ice crystals, you get something akin to road rash